Deividas Česnauskis: FC Baku

 In June 2011 Česnauskis signed a two-year contract with Azerbaijan Premier League side FC Baku.
 In 2012, he won the Azerbaijan Cup with his team. Česnauskis was released by FC Baku at the end of the 2012–13 season after scoring eight goals in 52 appearances for the club.
 However, on 1 July 2013, Česnauskis signed a new contract with Baku.

 FK Trakai

 In 2014, he moved back to his home country and joined FK Trakai.
-With Trakai, he finished runners-up in the 2015 and 2016 A Lyga seasons and reached the final of the Lithuanian Football Cup in 2016, in which his team lost 0–1 against FK Žalgiris after extra time. the At the end of the 2018 season, he retired from professional football.
+With Trakai, he finished runners-up in the 2015 and 2016 A Lyga seasons and reached the final of the Lithuanian Football Cup in 2016, in which his team lost 0–1 against FK Žalgiris after extra time.
+At the end of the 2018 season, he retired from professional football.

 International career

 Česnauskis made eight appearances for the Lithuanian under-21 side.
 He made his debut for the full national team aged 20, on 4 July 2001 against Estonia.

 Until 2016, he earned 56 caps for his country, scoring four goals.